Reserve risk free by March 31st! Contact us for details.

 Kaikoura is famous for its marine environment thanks to the peninsula south of town that swells the currents upward from the Hikurangi Trench.
 Dolphins, sperm whales, and sea birds thrive here, feeding on the food that's been buoyed by those currents.
 This morning, there are several activity options from which to choose.

-For those who are interested in having an up-close encounter with wildlife, you may choose to set off on a dolphin encounter, albatross encounter, or whale watching excursion.
+For those who are interested in having an up-close encounter with wildlife, you may set off on a dolphin encounter, albatross encounter, or whale watching excursion.
 These activities are at an additional expense and must be booked in advance.
-After you reserve, your Trip Planner will provide more details about how to reserve your spot.
+Your Trip Planner will have details about how to reserve your spot.

 Those who prefer to stay on land may choose to rest and relax or head out for a scenic coastal walk with our guide.
-Options abound, and depending on energy levels, we may explore various trails and beaches by foot, while soaking up the majestic beauty of the dramatic Kaikoura peninsula and mountain ranges.
+We have several options depending on energy levels; we may explore various trails and beaches by foot, while soaking up the majestic beauty of the dramatic Kaikoura peninsula and mountain ranges.

 Dinner is on our own this evening, a wonderful opportunity to explore Kaikoura independently!

-We arrive later at the Wilderness Lodge Arthur's Pass, situated on a merino sheep station with spectacular mountain views.
+The Wilderness Lodge Arthur's Pass is situated on a merino sheep station with spectacular mountain views.
 This evening, we have the option to join the lodge staff for a guided nature walk.
-Or, on alternate nights, enjoy a tour of the sheep farm and learn about the production of soft merino wool; the lodge farm produces wool for the active wear company, Icebreaker.
+Or, on alternate nights, enjoy a tour of the sheep farm and learn about the production of soft merino wool; the lodge farm produces wool for the activewear company, Icebreaker.
 We stay here for two nights, so you will have the chance to join both early evening tours.

 Wilderness Lodge Arthur's PassArthur's Pass, New Zealand